Fall Sensory Bin

 Fall Sensory bin

-What is a Sensory Bin?
+What Exactly is a Sensory Bin?

-1. The harvest field
+The harvest field

 Corn kernels, tractor for fall sensory bin

-The Harvest field is made with dry Corn kernels (One we use to make popcorns).
+The Harvest field is made with dry Corn kernels (One we use to make popcorn).
 A Tractor with a trailer and a Spoon for is perfect for scooping and transferring.
 This compartment has a lot of opportunities for imaginative play.

-2. The Apple tree
+The Apple tree

-Fall is the apple picking season, so this bin also has an Apple tree with movable Apple pieces.
+Fall is the apple-picking season, so this bin also has an Apple tree with movable Apple pieces.
 The tree is made of Tissue roll and cardboard, while the Apples are Felt.
 I used Self-adhesive Velcro dots to affix the apples.
 There are precisely ten apples, and we also did some counting activities.

-3. Fall tree and Rake
+Fall tree and Rake

 Fall tree in sensory bin